Assxios/Override/level01/walkthrough.md

 # Level01

 ## Answer
-Our C source code generates almost the same assembly code as the original binary.
+Our C source code generates the same assembly code as the original binary.
 Compile it as follows:
-> There is a slight difference in the assembly code as mentioned in the comments.
-Nonetheless, it doesn't change the program's behavior
 ```
 gcc -fno-stack-protector -m32 -z execstack source.c
 ```